ayayoussfiii/churn-llm-retention/README.md

 #  ChurnAI — Customer Churn Prediction + LLM Retention Strategy

-> An end-to-end AI system that predicts customer churn with XGBoost, explains predictions with SHAP, and automatically generates personalized retention strategies using Claude (Anthropic).
+> An end-to-end AI system that predicts customer churn with XGBoost, explains predictions with SHAP, and automatically generates personalized retention strategies using Anthropic.

 ---